COB4545/petstore-api-testing/README.md

   * GET : Basically it does Retrieve from source
   * UPDATE: Basically it does Update or modify on any existing items in Source
   * DELETE : Basically it Deletes a record or particular item in Source

+# Test Reports Path 'target/site/serenity/index.html'

+ * The report contains 4 tabs ( "Overall Test Results" , "Requirements", "Capabilities" , "Features" )
+    * Overall Test Results :
+        1) Displays execution result in Pie chart
+        2) Contains Execution Time and displays Fastest, slowest & Avg time of test
+        3) Functional coverage view
+    Note: after clicking on Feature it Navigates to Feature tab.

+    * Requirements : Displays all the Features are in project with hierarchy

+    * Capabilities : It displays All the capabilities like feature folders

+    * Features:
+        1) displays All the features in project
+        2) By clicking on each feature can browse all the Scenarios and corresponding steps
+        3) Can verify input and output of each step by clicking on (+) symbol